What are the Triads, why are they important and can they be predicted?

 Warning!
 Warning!
 The Triads are coming…

-Between now and the end of February 2019, there’ll definitely be three ‘Triads’.
-These are the half-hourly settlement periods of highest demand in Great ...
+Between November and the end of February each winter, there’ll definitely be three ‘Triads’.
+These are the half-hourly settlement periods of highest demand in...

 Walking the electricity system tightrope